Catholic University's Special Relationship

 University to Welcome Pope Francis

-Holy Father to Celebrate Outdoor Mass on Campus on Sept.
+Holy Father to Celebrate Mass at Basilica on Sept.
 23, 2015

 |Papal Visit Updates|